Alight is now available in two formats!

 The original pattern, available here, is a traditional pattern, written in multiple sizes, with a fixed gauge.
 To make the traditional pattern fit you well, modifications are likely required.
 (My book, Knit to Flatter, has guidance on selecting a size and performing the modification math, as does my website.)

-The CustomFit version of Alight will give you a sweater that looks exactly like the original sweater, but all of the pattern numbers have been created exclusively to match your gauge, your body measurements, and your length/sleeve preferences.
+The CustomFit version of Alight costs $12.50 and will give you a sweater that looks exactly like the original sweater, but all of the pattern numbers have been created exclusively to match your gauge, your body measurements, and your length/sleeve preferences.
 For the fully customizable version of Alight, go HERE.
 (Note, CustomFit requires free log in account.)

 Technical editing by Elizabeth Sullivan.
 Photos by Amy Herzog.